-2018 is the 33rd anniversary of the Franklin Furnace Fund.
-Initiated in 1985 with the support of Jerome Foundation, Franklin Furnace has annually awarded grants to emerging artists selected by peer panel review to enable them to produce major performance art works in New York.
+2020 is the 35th anniversary of the Franklin Furnace Fund.
+Initiated in 1985 with the support of Jerome Foundation, Franklin Furnace has annually awarded grants to early career artists selected by peer panel review to enable them to produce major performance art works in New York.

 In the spring of 2008, Franklin Furnace combined the Franklin Furnace Fund for Performance Art and The Future of the Present programs into one, entitled the Franklin Furnace Fund.
 Franklin Furnace made the decision to combine these programs because during the last decade, artists have created works on every point of the spectrum between the body of the artist and the circulatory network of the Internet in the creation of temporal work.

-The Franklin Furnace Fund is supported in 2018-19 by Jerome Foundation and the NYC Department of Cultural Affairs in partnership with the City Council.
+The Franklin Furnace Fund is supported in 2021-22 by Jerome Foundation and the NYC Department of Cultural Affairs in partnership with the City Council.
 Grants range between $2,000 and $10,000 based on the peer review panel allocation of funding received by Franklin Furnace.
-Artists from all areas of the world are encouraged to apply; however, artists selected by the panel are expected to present their work in New York.
+Artists from all areas of the world are encouraged to apply; however, artists selected by the panel are expected to present their work in New York City.
 Full-time students are ineligible.

 Since 1985, the Fund has helped launch the careers of Jo Andres, Tanya Barfield, Jibz Cameron aka Dynasty Handbag, Lenora Champagne, Patty Chang, Papo Colo, Brody Condon, Nicolás Dumit Estévez, Karen Finley, John Fleck, Coco Fusco, Kate Gilmore, Pablo Helguera, Donna Henes, Murray Hill, Holly Hughes, Liz Magic Laser, Taylor Mac, Robbie McCauley, Jennifer Miller, Naeem Mohaiemen, Rashaad Newsome, Clifford Owens, Pope.L, Dread Scott, Pamela Sneed, Fiona Templeton and Diane Torr, among other fund recipients.